 Do I need a custom mouthguard?

 We recommend custom mouthguards for anyone playing contact sports.
-Mouthguards absorb the shocks from trauma and protect your teeth in these situations.
-Mouthguards and nightguards are also ideal for patients that grind and clench their teeth.
-It keeps the teeth from damaging each other and breaking down due to the pressure of your bite coming together.
+Mouthguards absorb the shocks from trauma and protect teeth in these situations.
+Mouthguards and nightguards are also ideal for patients who grind and clench their teeth.
+They keep the teeth from damaging each other and breaking down due to the pressure of your bite coming together.

 Request a Dental Appointment

 Do you need a sports mouthguard for the upcoming season?
-Schedule a dental consultation on our website or call us at 267-651-7247 for an appointment today.
+Visit our website to schedule a dental consultation, or call us at 267-651-7247 to make an appointment today.